MansoorMajeed/kubernetes-lab/README.md

 > Note: The port number 8081 comes from the fact that we set it up to use port 8081
 > during k3d installation.
 Check the script `start-lab.sh`

+### Grafana

+Access at grafana.kubelab.lan:8081
+Username: admin
+Password: password or whatever you set in the grafana-values.yaml